 With minimal effort, it is possible to identify IP addresses, domain names, servers, technology in use and much more about an organisation.
 With all this data in the wrong hands, there is high potential for serious damage.
 This is the very reason why constant work with data, monitoring its transfer, and looking at it through the eyes of an attacker, will place you one step ahead of the threats, and one step closer to a better security system altogether.

 Mitre's Adversarial Tactics, Techniques, and Common Knowledge (ATT&CK) is a knowledge base with information about offensive actors behaviour, it outlines the different parts of an attack cycle and tactics, techniques and procedures leveraged by different adversaries.

-Attackers will use thousands of different entry methods via malware, trojans, back doors and the rest.
-However, once they have access to a network, most exhibit a lot of common behaviours.
+Attackers will use thousands of different entry methods via malware, Trojans, back doors and the rest.
+However, once they have access to a network, most exhibit a lot of common behaviors.
 They learn about their surroundings and the environment they're in, gather credentials for legitimate users and accounts, and move to other systems in the network to steal information or set up some longer-term operation or effect.

 ATT&CK is a widely known about and understood matrix for mapping attacks and emulating threats, therefore it is important for those learning the dark arts to understand the different techniques used and how to replicate and emulate them.